vedph/cadmus-bricks-shell/projects/myrmidon/cadmus-refs-asserted-ids/README.md

 - an optional `tag`, eventually used to group or classify the ID.
 - an optional `assertion`, eventually used to define the uncertainty level of the assignment of this ID to the context it applies to.

-When the ID is external, the only properties set for the target model are `gid` (=the ID) and `label`.
+When the ID is **external**, the only properties set for the target model are `gid` (=the ID) and `label`.
 You can easily distinguish between an external and internal ID by looking at a property like `name`, which is always present for internal IDs, and never present for external IDs.

-There are different options which allow to customize the lookup behavior:
+There are different **options** to customize the lookup behavior:

-- lookup pin without any filters, except for the always present part type ID and pin name (_by type_); or lookup pin with optional filters for item and any of its parts (_by item_; default).
+- lookup pin without any filters, except for the always present part type ID and pin name (_by type_); or lookup pin with optional filters for the item and any of its parts (_by item_; default).
 - the part type ID and pin name filter (i.e. the _index lookup definitions_) can be set from many sources:
   1. directly from the consumer code by setting `lookupDefinitions`;
   2. from injection, when (1) is not used;